bigzhu/bootstrap3-wysiwyg/README.md

+# Fix some terrible bug
+I think nobody real use this project
+1. You can't get wysihtml5 editor, I ask question in stackoverflow: [this](http://stackoverflow.com/questions/31016428/bootstrap3-wysiwyg-editor-object-aways-undefined/31016780#31016780), at the end I fix this bug by myself, the author forgot return.

 # Overview

 Bootstrap-wysihtml5 is a javascript plugin that makes it easy to create simple, beautiful wysiwyg editors with the help of [wysihtml5](https://github.com/xing/wysihtml5) and [Twitter Bootstrap](http://twitter.github.com/bootstrap/).